b-kennedy0/b-kennedy0.github.io/_posts/2021-03-08-cool-things.md

 **Sharing snippets of code:**

-There are a few choices, and you ought to pick depending on your audience.
+There are a few choices, and you ought to pick them depending on your audience.

 * The visually pleasing way - e.g. for Twitter: [Carbon](https://carbon.now.sh/){:target="_blank" rel="noopener"}
 * The user-friendly way - e.g. for helping solve an issue:  [GitHub Gists](https://gist.github.com/discover){:target="_blank" rel="noopener"}